 Shooting Lincoln: Photography and the 16th President

-Curator: Alex Mann
+Curated by: Alex Mann

-Exhibition Schedule: Chrysler Museum of Art, Norfolk, Virginia, February 10, 2015-July 5, 2015
+Exhibition schedule: Chrysler Museum of Art, Norfolk, Virginia, February 10, 2015-July 5, 2015

 The Chrysler Museum of Art is home to one of the most substantial and significant collections of Civil War era photography in the United States.
 Composed entirely of objects from the museum’s permanent collection, Shooting Lincoln: Photography and the 16th President, drew upon these extensive holdings to construct a focused analysis and compelling narrative of the different ways in which photography intersected with the life, death, and career of Abraham Lincoln.
 Although the exhibition primarily featured photographs and prints, photographic equipment was integrated throughout the galleries to contextualize the means by which photographic images were created and circulated.
 Together, these more than 70 objects revealed new insights into Lincoln and the conduct of his presidency.
 The exhibition’s overall narrative investigated how Lincoln and his photographers used images to shape the President’s identity, but it also expanded this analysis to consider additional issues.
 These included: the physical, political, and social environments in which Lincoln carried out his presidency; the ways that photographs functioned politically and militarily; and the means by which images served collective desires of mourning and retribution following Lincoln’s assassination.